-The above scheme includes a few reactions of one of the enantiopure nepetalactone 1 isomers.
-Three of the reaction products (5, 6, and J) are used as insect repellents in industry.
+The scheme above includes a few reactions of one particular enantiopure isomer of nepetalactone, 1.
+Three of the reaction products (5, 6, and J) are used as insect repellents.

-1.2 For the relationship between 5 and 6, which of the following is/are true?
-Tick 4.0pt the box next to the correct answer(s) on your answer sheets.
+1.2 Which of the following describe(s) the relationship between 5 and 6?
+Tick the box(es) next to the correct answer(s) on your answer sheet.

-Reaction of 1 with DDQ gives highly conjugated compound H. Also, thermal reaction of coumpound H with p-quinone gives I with molar mass of 226.28 g/mol.
+Reaction of 1 with DDQ gives the highly conjugated compound H. The thermal reaction of compound H with p-quinone gives I with molar mass of 226.28 g/mol.